Thursday, 30 June 2022

 Temple of Kalyan Das Suri, Rawalpindi.
 (01.02.2022.)

-According to an article published in Tribune on March 25, 2022, written by Imran Ashgar, the foundations of the temple were laid in 1850 and it was completed in 1880.
+According to an article published in the Tribune on March 25, 2022, written by Imran Ashgar, the foundations of the temple were laid in 1850 and it was completed in 1880.
 It carried great importance for the Hindu community of the city.
 It was a big complex and served the needs of worshippers and pilgrims from other areas.

-The main spiral, surrounded by four smaller spirals gives a fascinating view of the temple.
-It is definitely one of the oldest structures in the city and if properly taken care of, can survive for a long time.
+The main spiral, surrounded by four smaller spirals, gives a fascinating view of the temple.
+It is definitely one of the oldest structures in the city, and if properly taken care of, can survive for a long time.
 The school for children is indeed doing a great service to the community but can be relocated to another better and bigger building.
 But heritage and history cannot be recreated or relocated.
-I strongly feel that this building should be preserved, as a part of our history and heritage and should be promoted as a tourist attraction in the city.
+I strongly feel that this building should be preserved as a part of our history and heritage and should be promoted as a tourist attraction in the city.

 Tariq Amir